jsfanfanfan/Metis-fjs/README.md

 #### Implementation Steps
 1. After each layer's execution, call **torch.cuda.max_memory_reserved()** to record the maximum memory used during that layer.
-2. For more accurate memory measurements, allocate **one layer per device**, allowing independent measurement of each layer's memory usage.
+2. For more accurate memory measurements, allocate **one layer per device(每个设备放一层更精确)**, allowing independent measurement of each layer's memory usage.

 #### Specifics of Memory Measurement
 - **Device Allocation**: If the same layer is repeated multiple times, it's possible to assign multiple layers to the same device and measure the total memory usage.
 Ideally, having sufficient GPU resources allocate each layer to a separate device will provide more precise measurements, but in cases where resources are limited, measuring multiple layers on one device is still a valid approach.

 ### 4. Measuring Key Metrics
-This project used Megatron's Timer module to collect key metrics.
+This project used Megatron's Timer module（使用 Megatron 的 Timers 模块） to collect key metrics.
 The Timer module precisely measures the time spent in different stages of the training process, especially during parameter updates.

 #### Key Metrics
 - **forward_backward_time**